-Roger Federer is looking to win the US Open once again and bounce back after a shock defeat at Wimbledon, while Serena Williams looks ready to rock and roll at her home town open, which should make for fascinating viewing, and you won’t miss a minute of this premier hard-court action when watching live on TV or streaming the matches to a mobile device.
+The Big Three of Djokovic, Nadal and Federer will, as usual, be the comfortable favourites on the men’s side of this year’s event, while Serena Williams looks ready to rock and roll at her home town open.
+She has plenty of high quality competition though, and you won’t miss a minute of this premier hard-court action when watching live on TV or streaming the matches to a mobile device.

-The US Open is the fourth and final major on the Tennis calendar, and the 2018 edition will prove to be must see TV.
-Played outdoors at the Billie Jean King National Tennis Center in Flushing NY, the tournament offers a whopping $53 million USD in prize money, with several Aussies well and truly in the hunt to emulate the deeds of Lleyton Hewitt in 2001 when he beat Pete Sampras in the final, along with Sam Stosur and her shock win over Serena Williams in 2011.
+The US Open is the fourth and final major on the tennis calendar, and the 2019 edition will prove to be must see TV.
+Played outdoors at the Billie Jean King National Tennis Center in Flushing Meadows, New York, the tournament offers over $57 million USD in prize money.
+A number of Aussie’s are in the hunt on both sides of the draw, looking to emulate the deeds of Lleyton Hewitt (2001) and Sam Stosur (2011), who are the only two Australian’s to win the event this century.

 Where: Flushing Meadows, New York

 |Tues 27 August||US Open Round 1||LIVE: 2.00am – 1.00pm||ESPN (Foxtel/Kayo)|